figtools/figgy.docs/docs/features.md

     - MFA supported for all SSO integrations
 - Easy to manage role-based access control (RBAC)
     - Easily assign different user types access to different sections of your ParameterStore tree.
-    - Figgy makes it easy to properly scope IAM policies for your applications secrets and configurations
+    - Figgy makes it easy to properly scope IAM policies for your applications' secrets and configurations
 - Securely maintain, rotate, and share secrets to applications
 - Provision and allocate access to as many KMS encryption keys as you want.
 Figgy will hide the complexity and simplify secret encryption.
 - Get more visibility into your configuration stack.
 Know what's being changed, where, and when.
-- Abandon long-lived AWS Access Keys, all sessions are temporary,and Figgy can help you generate temporary credentails for local development.
+- Abandon long-lived AWS Access Keys, all sessions are temporary, and Figgy can help you generate temporary credentials for local development.
 - No more LastPass, one-time urls, secrets sent over Slack, email, encrypted files, or any of those annoying or insecure secret management hoops

 ### **No 3rd Parties**